winglang/wing/docs/docs/03-language-reference.md

 bring containers; // import types from the `@winglibs/containers` trusted library
 ```

-To use a trusted library, you must install the relevant npm package with `npm i @winglibs/containers --save`.
+To use a trusted library, you must install the relevant npm package with `npm i @winglibs/containers`.

 To import a Wing or JSII library under a named import, you may use the following
 syntax: